Purposeful, intentional technology integration

 Implements technology to transform learning objectives not possible

 while supporting students with special needs with tech tools

 Daryl Boeckers leads by example with technology in the world language classroom.
 He understands why, how and when to implement technology in order to best enhance a lesson or unit.
 Daryl’s classroom experiences range from 7th grade to graduate students in his career as an educator since 2001.
 Daryl has experience teaching Spanish 1, Spanish 2 Hybrid and Spanish 4 College in the Schools (concurrent enrollment through UMN).
-He currently teaches in the College of Education at the University of Minnesota preparing future language teachers to effectively integrate technologies into their curricula.
+He currently teaches Spanish in the Anoka-Hennepin School District.
 Exemplary curriculum design work created by Daryl was recognized by the Minnesota Council on the Teaching of Languages and Cultures when he was presented the Percy Fearing Award for